shivam091/shivam091.github.io/_posts/2025-05-31-typography.md

 ---
 layout: post
-title: "Typography Test Post"
+title: "Text and Typography"
 date: 2025-05-31 01:00
 tags: [typography, design, styleguide]
-categories: [typography]
+categories: [blogging, typography]
-excerpt: This post is a comprehensive test of various HTML elements styled through your Jekyll theme.
+excerpt: This post is a comprehensive test of various HTML elements.
 It includes headings, paragraphs, lists, tables, forms, code, and more.
 ---

 ## Headings